zio/zio-prelude/docs/functional-data-types/nonemptylist.md

 }
 ```

-Notice that `fromIterableOption` returns an `Option[NonEmptyList[A]]` because the original collection might be empty and so we might not be able to construct a `NonEmptyList` from it.
+Notice that `fromIterableOption` returns an `Option[NonEmptyList[A]]` because the original collection might be empty, and so we might not be able to construct a `NonEmptyList` from it.

 If we know the collection is not empty we can use the `fromIterable` operator and provide the first element of the collection to establish that it is not empty.